Our Board of Directors

 Chris joined Desert AIDS Project in July 2016 after a long career in the San Francisco Bay Area in positions ranging from Chief Development Officer to Executive Director for organizations including San Francisco Opera, Cystic Fibrosis Foundation, and the University of California.
 He holds a Master’s Degree in Philanthropy and Strategic Fundraising and is a […]

 Rodney Fox is a Nurse Practitioner, from a small Appalachian town in rural Tennessee, graduated from East Tennessee State University with a Bachelor of Science in Nursing, in 1997.
 Upon graduation, he moved to Atlanta, GA where he worked as a Registered Nurse in General Medicine, followed by Emergency and Trauma, and then eventually moving […]

-Trent Broadus is an Acute Care Nurse Practitioner and has been providing HIV/AIDS care and Hepatitis treatment since 2013.
-His prior experience is in internal medicine with a critical care background.
-Trent worked for many years at Sharp Healthcare in San Diego as a critical care director and that is when he felt he could […]
+Trent Broadus has been providing both HIV/AIDS care and Hepatitis treatment since 2013.
+Originally from Mississippi, he received his Bachelor of Science in Nursing from the University of Southern Mississippi.
+Prior to 2013, Trent practiced internal medicine utilizing his critical care background.
+He worked for many years at Sharp Healthcare in San Diego as a […]